duncanmcbryde/PicoPy/README.md

 This is a line-by line build tutorial for building PicoPy using Windows 7 64 bit with Anaconda 64-bit python 2.7.10.
 This will be a hand-holding tutorial for new users who are unfamiliar with compiling or installing from git.
 Note that the Anaconda specific options are optional.
 They are provided as a way for a new user to follow this guide without compromising an existing install by creating a new environment.

 Open the windows command prompt.
->Start menu > Run... > cmd
+> Start menu > Run... > cmd

 Create new environment "picopy" with python 2.7.
 This will be the environment that we will use when we want to use the PicoPy module.
+We also require cython and pyparsing installed, so let's install those to the new environment.
->conda create --name picopy python=2.7
+>conda create --name picopy python=2.7 cython pyparsing

 Activate our new environment.
->activate picopy
+> activate picopy

-We also require cython and pyparsing installed, so let's install those to the new environment.
-> pip install cython pyparsing

 Now we need to build PicoPy using the same compiler that was used to build our version of python.
 A helping hand are [these instructions for building Cython extensions on Windows](https://github.com/cython/cython/wiki/CythonExtensionsOnWindows).
 First check the python version to find how it was compiled by entering the python shell.
 > python